GlacioHack/xdem/HOW_TO_RELEASE.md

  3. If you have any doubts, run the full test suite one final time! pytest --run-slow --mpl .
  4. Increment the version number "FULLVERSION" in setup.py for PyPI and conda.
- 5. On the master branch, commit the release in git: git commit -a -m 'Release v1.X.Y'
+ 5. On the main branch, commit the release in git: git commit -a -m 'Release v1.X.Y'
  6. Tag the release:
       git tag -a v1.X.Y -m 'v1.X.Y'